serverless/utils/docs/API.md

 [source](https://github.com/serverless/utils/tree/v0.0.10/src/data/reduce.js#L70)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; since v0.0.3
 <p>Returns a single item by iterating through the collection, successively calling the iterator function and passing it an accumulator value and the current value from the collection, and then passing the result to the next call.</p>
 <p>The iterator function receives three values: <em>(acc, value, kdx)</em>.</p>
+<p>This method automatically upgrades to async.
+If an async iterator is given to this method it will return a Promise.</p>
 <p>Note: <code>reduce</code> does not skip deleted or unassigned indices (sparse arrays), unlike the native <code>Array.prototype.reduce</code> method.
 For more details  on this behavior, see:<br />
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce#Description</p>
 <p>Dispatches to the <code>reduce</code> method of the third argument, if present.</p>